Bauerfield International Airport

 Port Vila International Airport (Aéroport International Port-Vila), widely known as Bauerfield International Airport (Aéroport International Bauerfield), is an airport located in Port Vila, Vanuatu.
-The airport is relatively small in size, but its runway has the capability and length to accept jets up to the Airbus A330.
+The airport is relatively small in size, but its runway has the capability and length to accept large wide body jets such as the Airbus A330.
 It served as the international hub for Vanuatu's flag carrier airline, Air Vanuatu, until its bankruptcy in 2024.